adamlyttleapps/OpenAI-Proxy-PHP/README.md

 ## Usage:

-To use OpenAIProxy-PHP, follow these steps:
+To use OpenAI-Proxy-PHP, follow these steps:

 Copy openai_proxy.php onto your server and then follow the instructions withint the source code: